caj50/caj50.github.io/Analysis Tutorials/MA10207BT10/index.md

 \BeginKnitrBlock{proposition}BEGINSORTNAMEOUTMARKER-ENDSORTNAMEOUTMARKER<div class="bookdown-proposition" custom-style="TheoremStyle" id="prp:prop3"><span class="prp:prop3" custom-style="NameStyle"><strong>(\#prp:prop3) </strong></span><p>Let $f:[a,b] \to \mathbb{R}$ be continuous on $[a,b]$ and differentiable on $(a,b).$ If $f$ is differentiable on $(a,b)$ with bounded derivative, i.e. $\exists L > 0$ such that $\lvert f'(x) \rvert < L \;\;\forall x \in (a,b)$, then $f$ is uniformly continuous.
 </p></div>\EndKnitrBlock{proposition}

+[^3]: Diagram taken from the [Wikipedia](https://en.wikipedia.org/wiki/Uniform_continuity) page on uniform continuity.
+The page is really good for extra information too.

 # Hints
 As per usual, here's where you'll find the problem sheet hints!